CMS Managed Care Rule Frequently Asked Questions

 Most of the Quality and Evaluation provisions are effective as of the first rating period beginning on or after July 9, 2027

-• How does the Final Managed Care rule refine quality improvement demonstration requirements for states?
+• How does the Managed Care Final Rule refine quality improvement demonstration requirements for states?

-The Final Managed Care rule creates new baseline and performance improvement targets, especially for SDPs.
+The Managed Care Final Rule creates new baseline and performance improvement targets, especially for SDPs.
 Per the final rule, CMS requires states to demonstrate improvement over baseline quality targets described in their evaluation plans.
 If an SDP does not meet described targets or show improvement over submitted baseline measures, CMS may disapprove the program (this has historically been true but is explicitly stated in the final rule).
 While additional sub-regulatory guidance is expected, CMS asserts in the rule that if no improvement is shown in the first program evaluation report, States will need to describe an improvement plan.
 If a state continues to report underperformance on quality metrics the following program year, CMS may not approve the SDP’s renewal package.

 • Does the at-risk advanced payment provision only work if 100% of payments are included in the model or could a hybrid approach be allowed where part of the program is at risk and part is not at risk, but all can qualify for a multi-year approval?

-The Final Managed Care rule does not address hybrid programs.
+The Managed Care Final Rule does not address hybrid programs.
 The language regarding multi-year approval for value-based programs assumes that all of the program payments are at risk.

 • Are States still required to collect the evaluation metrics from providers even if they are exempt from reporting to CMS in a given year?